vladahvala/Knight-management/README.md

 ---

 ## Features to add
-- Armor hierarchy not only by the type but also according to material
+- Automatic adding of the names of the types/materials to the inventoryArmorHierarchy() and inventoryMaterialHierarchy()